 Another problem is trying to track down every website where you've used "Sign in with Facebook" and remember to add another login method.
 Keeping your Facebook account around just to be able to sign in to things you've forgotten about later isn't a bad idea.

-So instead of deleting your account entirely, a better approach is to remove everything from your profile except for a post that tells people where they can actually follow you elsewhere online.
+So instead of deleting your account entirely, a better approach is to turn your profile into a stub, removing everything from your profile except for a post that tells people where they can actually follow you elsewhere online.

 Let's get started.

 You'll probably want to download all your data before deleting everything, either for posterity, or so that you can import the posts into your own website later as well.

 Facebook provides an export that contains a reasonably high fidelity version of everything you've done on Facebook.
 You can find the link to download by going to "Settings", "Your Facebook Information" and clicking "Download Your Information", or by visiting this link: https://www.facebook.com/dyi/

 It will take a while before the download link is available, possibly days, so you may need to come back to the rest of this process later.

 The HTML export is a fully browsable archive of everything in your account.
 If you want something you can use to import your posts into your website later then you can download the JSON version instead.

 Alright, with that out of the way we can start getting into the good stuff.